Necessary and Sufficient Budgets in Information Source Finding with Querying: Adaptivity Gap: Proofs

 The proof technique is similar to the Lemma \ref{lem:filtration} so we omit it.
 Using the obtained lemmas 5-8, we finally get the lower bound of detection probability of {\bf MVAD}$(r)$ for a given repetition count $r$ and this completes the proof of Lemma~\ref{lem:inter_prob}. \end{proof}

 The term $g_d (r,q)$ in \eqref{eqn:detect2} is the probability that the respondent reveals the true parent for given $r$ and $q$.
 Hence, one can see that for a fixed $K$, large $r$ leads to the increasing this probability due to the improvement for the quality of the direction answer.
 However, increasing $r$ negatively affects the term $K/(r+1)$ in \eqref{eqn:detect2}, so that there is a trade off in selecting a proper $r$.
-The detailed proof will be provided in our technical paper\cite{Jae16}.
 By considering the error probabilities, we obtain

-where $c_1=c+1$ and the inequality $(a)$ is from the fact that $g(p,q) <1$.
-By derivation of the result with respect to $r$, we first obtain $r^*$ which maximizes the detection probability by $r^*= \left\lfloor1+\frac{7d^2 \{2(1-p)^3 + (1-q)^2\} \log\log K}{3(d-1)}\right\rfloor$ in {\bf MVAD}$(r^*)$ and put this into the error probability $\prob{\hat{v}\neq v_{1}}$, we have
+where $c_1=c+1$ and $g (p,q)=\frac{2d}{d-1} (p-1/2)^2 + \frac{d-1}{d-2} (q-1/d)^3$.
+The inequality $(a)$ is from the fact that $g(p,q) <1$.
+By derivation of the result with respect to $r$, we first obtain $r^\star$ which maximizes the detection probability by $r^\star= \left\lfloor1+\frac{7d^2 \{2(1-p)^3 + (1-q)^2\} \log\log K}{3(d-1)}\right\rfloor$ in {\bf MVAD}$(r^\star)$ and put this into the error probability $\prob{\hat{v}\neq v_{1}}$, we have